mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

     }
 ```

 Using the try-with-resources construct we can connect to the Fabric infrastructure via the builder.
-The 'admin' here is hard-coded for ease of explanation.
+The 'admin' identity here is hard-coded for ease of explanation.

-Within the try block we can code the invocation of the transaction functions.
+Within the try block we can code the invocation of the transaction functions:

 ```
     // create a gateway connection